jjfraney/mpc4j/src/site/markdown/index.md

 * response parsing does not fail in presence of unexpected fields (new fields).
 * unexpected fields (new fields) can be accessed by later applications, and generic access method are provided.
 * new commands can easily be added, and command base classes are available for reuse.

-The classes are intentionally immutable so they can be used in environments where immutability is an advantage (e.g., reactive environments).
+* the library does not implement behavior for the case of an absent field; the library returns an Optional.

-The classes do not support methods that can change private data.
+The classes are intentionally immutable so they can be used in environments where immutability is an advantage.
 They do not conform to the JavaBean convention.
-The lack of setters is a consequence of the immutability goal and is by design.
+The lack of setters is a consequence of the immutability goal.

 #Design
 For each MPD command, two classes are provided.
 One is a Command;